What Is the Structure of the Bee Antenna?

 Drones are drawn to queen bees when they emit pheromones to entice them.
 When it comes to mating with a queen in mid-flight, male bees have longer antennae and more than 300,000 chemoreceptors, which is 100 times more than the females.

-Additionally, the queen has the ability to emit pheromones that serve as alerts to danger.
+Additionally, the queen can emit pheromones that serve as alerts to danger.
 It is detrimental to the colony until a new queen is brought in to replace a queen that has gone missing or died.
 Workers will forage less and may even start making drones if the queen chemical is removed.

 Bees use nectar sugar content and distance to find flowers.
 To manufacture honey, beekeepers seek nectar that is as sweet as possible.
 As sugar content increases, nectar’s nutritional value increases as well.
 However, how precisely do they ascertain the highest possible blood sugar levels?